CygnusX-26/blog/docs/Tutorials/klodd.md

 {: .note }
 You can delete your challenge with `kubectl delete challenge test`

-At this point, you should be able to go to `https://klodd.localhost.direct/challenge/test` and see your challenge.
+Now, you should be able to go to `https://klodd.localhost.direct/challenge/test` and see your challenge.

 Congratulations!
 You have successfully deployed a challenge with Klodd!